storj/storj/docs/blueprints/storage-node-downtime-tracking-with-audits.md

 ### 1) Determine the business requirement for the minimum frequency of audits per node.
 Implement the necessary changes to make this happen.

 This will determine what window sizes we can work with.
-Ideally we should be completing multiple audit queues over the course of a single window.
+Ideally even the least audited nodes should be audited multiple times over the course of a window.

 ### 2) Add new nullable timestamp columns `offline_suspended` and `under_review` to `nodes` table